🗂️

 The implementation of NG relies on two main premises - refactoring existing Neurons and creating new ones.

-A PoC implementation in Rust for Soroban by Alejo Mendoza, Karol Bisztyga and Mateusz Kowalski is located in the voting-poc GitHub repository.
+A PoC implementation in Rust for Soroban by Alejo Mendoza, Karol Bisztyga and Mateusz Kowalski is located in the GitHub repository.
 It implements the Neural Governance, Quorum Delegation and the Trust Graph Bonus governance modules.

 1) Decide on Neurons to be included